Lakers vs. Spurs NBA Betting Odds, Prediction & Trends

 The L.A.
-Lakers head to San Antonio to face the Spurs on Wednesday night at 8:00 PM ET on NBA TV.
-Can the Lakers cover the 2.5-point spread as road favorites?
+Lakers remain in San Antonio to take on the Spurs on Friday night at 7:30 PM ET on ESPN.
+Can the Lakers cover the 7.5-point spread as road favorites?
 Keep reading for our Lakers vs. Spurs betting prediction.

 Lakers vs. Spurs Matchup & Betting Odds